Smoothing maps into algebraic sets and spaces of flat connections: Characteristic classes of flat families

+If $X$ is a smooth manifold, Theorem~\ref{smoothing} guarantees that every $X$--family $\rho$ is homotopic (through $X$--families of representations) to a smooth $X$--family (the notion of smoothness from Section~\ref{smoothing-sec}, which depends on the embedding (\ref{GLn}) and the choice of generating set, agrees with the more intrinsic notion of smoothness introduced at the start of this section; this follows easily from the fact that inversion in $\GL_n (\bbC)$ is a smooth map).
+The same is true for $G = U(n)$.

-\begin{definition} If $X$ and $M$ are smooth manifolds and $E\to X\cross M$ is a smooth principal $\GL_n (\bbC)$--bundle, we say that a connection on $E$ is \e{fiberwise flat} if its restriction to each slice $\{x\} \cross M$ is a flat connection $(x\in X)$.
+\begin{definition}$ $ If $X$ and $M$ are smooth manifolds and $E\to X\cross M$ is a smooth principal $\GL_n (\bbC)$--bundle, we say that a connection on $E$ is \e{fiberwise flat} if its restriction to each slice $\{x\} \cross M$ is a flat connection $(x\in X)$.
 We define fiberwise flat connections for families of $U(n)$--bundles in the analogous manner.
-(Although the roles of $X$ and $M$ are interchangeable here, we think of $X$ as a parameter space and $E$ as a family of bundles over $M$, parametrized by $X$.) \end{definition}
+(We think of $E$ as a family, parametrized by $X$, of bundles over $M$.) \end{definition}

 \begin{lemma}$ $ If $X$ and $M$ are smooth manifolds and

 is a smooth family of representations, then the bundle $E_{\rho} (M)$ admits a fiberwise flat connection whose holonomy over $\{x\} \cross M$ (computed at $[x, \wt{m_0}, I] \in E_{\rho} (M)$) is precisely $\rho(x)$.
 The analogous result holds in the unitary case. \end{lemma}